-In the opinion of the Directors, there were no other significant changes in the state of affairs of the Group during the financial year.
+There were no significant changes in the state of affairs of the group during the financial period.

-Matters subsequent to the end of the financial year
+Matters subsequent to the end of the financial period

-- 1,733,335 options issued to executives under the Company's Post-IPO option plan lapsed as the KPIs applicable to the options were not satisfied with respect to the year ended 30 June 2022. - The Board has exercised its discretion to allocate 1,199,999 options to executives under the Company's post-IPO option plan to reward the diligent execution of the corporate strategy and to ensure retention of the key talent needed to deliver strategic outcomes in the interest of shareholders.
+- 1,733,332 options issued to executives under the Company's Post-IPO option plan lapsed as the KPIs applicable to the options were not satisfied with respect to the year ended 30 June 2023. - The Board has exercised its discretion to allocate 934,999 options to executives under the company's post-IPO option plan to reward the diligent execution of the corporate strategy and to ensure retention of the key talent needed to deliver strategic outcomes in the interest of shareholders. - On 1 July 2023, the board has exercised its discretion to allocated 6,100,000 options to employees, under the company's employee share plan.
+The option award is in recognition of the performance of key staff throughout the year and to support retention of the key talent needed to deliver on the company's business objectives. - On 13 July 2023 Atomo completed a Placement to institutional and sophisticated investors at \$0.036 per share to raise \$1.25m.
+A Share Purchase Plan was undertaken with Eligible Shareholders that raised \$0.46m at a price of \$0.03 per share which closed on 1 August 2023, and an SPP shortfall placement was made to institutional investors on the same terms as the SPP to raise \$0.54m.

-No other matter or circumstance has arisen since 30 June 2022 that has significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.
+No other matter or circumstance has arisen since 30 June 2023 that has significantly affected, or may significantly affect the group's operations, the results of those operations, or the group's state of affairs in future financial years.